Internalized oppression: Types

 In internalized sexism, individuals (generally women) adopt oppressive attitudes towards their gender which are held by their culture.
 An example is slut-shaming, where women criticize transgressions of accepted codes of sexual conduct on themselves and other women.

+Internalized ableism is often a result of relentless pathologization and lack of or inadequate support disabled people face on a daily basis.
+The fact the medical establishment is a significant factor that causes and contributes to internalized ableism with frameworks such as the pathology paradigm mean that disabled people trying to enact emancipatory change and self-identify are often deemed as "anti-science" by individuals and institutions which subscribe to scientism.

+Internalized oppression may also exist among immigrants, and based on the transgenerational trauma, it may affect their descendants as well.
+When the host community devalues a foreigner's ethnic origin, native language or culture, the immigrant may feel inferior.
+Prolonged exposure to such devaluation can lead to the well-known inferiority complex among the oppressed.
+Immigrants who adapt to this environment, according to the psychology of oppression, may adopt the oppressor's guidelines and prohibitions, assimilate their image and social behaviors, and become agents of their own and their community's oppression.
+This is often characterized by self-hatred, which manifests itself in an exaggerated conformity to dominant norms.
+To cope, an immigrant may either assimilate and acculturate or develop a Nero complex.

 Causes

 Internalized oppression "occurs when a person comes to internalize oppressive prejudices and biases about the identity group(s) to which he or she belongs".
-It occurs when "[s]ocial oppression such as racism, sexism, ableism, classism, heterosexism, gender and religious oppression, and anti-Semitism" are "implanted by and [work] toward the benefit of any dominant group.
+It occurs when "[s]ocial oppression such as racism, sexism, ableism, classism, heterosexism, gender and religious oppression, and anti-Semitism" are "implanted by and [work] toward the benefit of any dominant group".
 Internalized oppression "depends on systemically limiting, blocking, and undermining" the "success, innovation, and power" of oppressed individuals or groups.
-Some individuals will copy (and internalize) "institutionalized rejection of difference," failing "to examine the distortions which result from ... misnaming [these differences] and their effects on human behavior and expectations."
+Some individuals will copy and internalize "institutionalized rejection of difference," failing "to examine the distortions which result from ... misnaming [these differences] and their effects on human behavior and expectations."